 The Aegis BMD configured ships can detect and track ballistic missiles of all ranges and transfer target detection information to the ground-based midcourse defence interceptors in Alaska and California.

 The LRS&T capability shares tracking data to cue other components of the BMDS including PAC-3, terminal high altitude area defence (THAAD) and medium extended air defence system (MEADS).

 Vessels with Aegis BMD system capabilities

 The Aegis BMD is deployed in five cruisers and 19 destroyers of the US Navy, as of May 2012.
-The Pacific Fleet and Atlantic Fleet operates 16 and eight Aegis ships respectively.
+The Pacific Fleet and Atlantic Fleet operate 16 and eight Aegis ships respectively.
 The Aegis BMD capable ships in the US Navy are expected to increase in number up to 36 by 2018.

-The Japan Maritime Self Defence Force operates four Aegis BMD capable ships, known as Kongo Class guided missile destroyers.
+The Japan Maritime Self Defence Force operates four Aegis BMD capable ships, known as Kongo Class guided-missile destroyers.